- Admission Ticket

-- Candidate possession of any communication device (ie. Cellular phone, blackberry) during the exam administration.
+- Candidate possession of any communication device (i.e. cell phones, tablets, smart watches, mobile devices, etc.) during the exam administration.
 If a candidate is observed with any communication device during the exam administration, their exam will be voided and they will be asked to immediately leave the test site.

 - Candidate unauthorized leave of the test area.

 Candidates are not allowed to bring any type of communication devices into the test center.
-If candidates are observed with any communication device (i.e. cell phone, PDA, smart phone) during the exam administration, his/her exam will be voided and he/she will be asked to immediately leave the test site.
+If an exam candidate is observed with any communication device (i.e. cell phones, tablets, smart watches, mobile devices, etc.) during the exam administration, their exam will be voided and they will be asked to immediately leave the test site.
 ISACA will not assume responsibility for stolen, lost or damaged personal property of candidates.

 The following guidelines have been established for the security of the exam, as well as the safety of your personal belongings.
 These guidelines will be enforced at each testing center.